eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPRC_22<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-If a PID Provider or Attestation Provider received a registration certificate (see RPRC_14), it SHALL include the registration certificate in its Credential Issuer metadata used in the common OpenID4VCI protocol referenced in ISSU_01 and the extension thereof in [ETSI TS 119 472-3].
+A PID Provider or Attestation Provider SHALL include the registration certificate of the applicable Service in its Credential Issuer metadata used in the common OpenID4VCI protocol referenced in ISSU_01 and the extension thereof in [ETSI TS 119 472-3].
 The registration certificate SHALL be included in the metadata by value, not by reference.

 *Note: This ensures that no external requests are necessary to validate the PID Provider or Attestation Provider, and that issuance transactions are atomic and self-contained.*